Headshot Preparation Guide

-This headshot preparation guide has some quick tips to help you prepare for your headshot or portrait session.
+This headshot preparation guide has some quick tips to help you prepare for your headshot and/or portrait session.

-We all love things that shine, but when preparing for your headshot, the jewelry should complement the outfit you are wearing, and depending on what type of headshot you are going for, it will drive the choice.
-For example, a model or actress might not have any earrings as it can distract, but a business professional might have a set of pearls.
-The jewelry should compliment the outfit and not distract from your face.
+We all love shiny things, but when preparing for your headshot, the jewelry should complement the outfit you are wearing, and depending on what type of headshot you are going for, it will drive the choice of jewelry.
+For example, a model or actress might choose not to wear earrings as it can distract from the face.
+While a business professional might have a set of pearls they like to wear.
+The jewelry should compliment the outfit and never distract from the face.

 I always recommend that if you want a haircut before the photo session, do it a week before the shoot so that your hair has time to settle.
 Also, select a style or cut that compliments you and that you know you love.